apify/apify-docs/sources/academy/webscraping/advanced_web_scraping/scraping_paginated_sites.md

 1. All listings can eventually be found in a range.
 2. The ranges do not overlap, so we scrape the smallest possible number of pages and avoid duplicate listings.
-3. Ranges can be controlled by a generic algorithm that is simple to re-use for different sites.
+3. Ranges can be controlled by a generic algorithm that is simple to reuse for different sites.

 ## Splitting pages with range filters {#splitting-pages-with-range-filters}